 Skip to Main Content

 It’s not a stretch to say the tech world leans heavily into acronyms.
 Keeping up with the need-to-know trends and what each string of letters stands for can start to feel like sifting through alphabet soup.
-In this article, we’re breaking down one that’s been gaining popularity since arriving on the scene: Google CCAI or Contact Center Artificial Intelligence.
+In this article, we’re breaking down one that’s been gaining popularity since arriving on the scene: Google Contact Center Artificial Intelligence, or CCAI for short.
 Read on for the lowdown from Caleb Johnson, Executive Director at TTEC Digital.

 What does CCAI do?